 The Centre comprises:

-The Centre currently employs 25 staff, who are supported by an invaluable team of volunteers who attend regularly and help with cleaning and maintenance, dog walking, cat socialising and assist in the RSPCA Charity Shops in St Austell, Camborne and Bude.
+The Centre currently employs 24 staff, who are supported by an invaluable team of volunteers who help with cleaning and maintenance, dog walking, cat socialising and assist with our Charity Shops and fundraising events.

-RSPCA Cornwall is an independent Branch of the RSPCA.
-The Branch is run under the RSPCA Branch rules by a Board of elected Trustees.
+RSPCA Cornwall is an independent charity, which operates under RSPCA Branch rules and is run by a Board of elected Trustees.
 We are responsible for all our own fundraising to run and maintain the Venton Centre and our various welfare campaigns in Cornwall.
-All money raised within Cornwall, stays in Cornwall to support the Centre and and our local rehoming operations.
+All money raised within Cornwall, stays in Cornwall to directly support the Centre and and our local rehoming operations.

-The Branch holds 2 major fundraising events per year; The Summer Fete and Dog Show every June and Christmas Fayre in November, and relies on support from sponsors, donations, legacies and money raised from our 3 Cornish Charity Shops.
+The Branch holds fundraising events and relies on support from sponsors, donations, legacies and money raised from our Cornish Charity Shops.

-The Branch holds its AGM in May every year, where local members of the RSPCA can attend to hear how the Branch has performed during the previous 12 months, review the annual accounts and vote to elect a new Committee to continue for the following year.
+The Branch holds an AGM every year, where local members of the RSPCA can attend to hear how the Branch has performed during the previous 12 months, review the annual accounts and vote to elect new Trustees to continue for the following year.

 The Centre is located off the A39 Trekenning roundabout just outside the village of St Columb Major in Cornwall.

-The Centre is signed off the roundabout, on the road to Castle-an-Dinas and is about ½ mile on the left-hand side (take the narrow road next to the Old School House).
+The Centre is signed off the roundabout and is about ½ mile on the left-hand side.